guacsec/trustify-scale-testing/README.md

 # scale-testing

 Utility for testing trustification at scale.

-This tool is to help replicating existing SBOMs (SPDX or CycloneDX) file in order to augment an existing data set by multipling the number SBOMs files.
+This tool is to help replicating existing SBOMs (SPDX or CycloneDX) file in order to augment an existing data set by multiplying the number SBOMs files.

 For instance let's say we have a total of 1000 SBMS (500 SPDX and 500) and we'd like to obtain a total of 10K SBOMs files for our scale test, so we can run the tool using a replication size of 10.

 The tool replicates existing SBOMs, by copying each file content and change its file name and its key records.

-## Usage ##
+## Usage

 After installing trustification/scale-testing repo,

 We can run the tool, by providing the size of the replication, the source directory and the destination directory :